Instant Access to State, County and Municipal Records

 Trenton, NJ 08625-0370

-Are New Jersey Divorce Records Public Information?
+Are Divorce Records Public Information in New Jersey?

-New Jersey Divorce Records can be obtained by submitting a request for the record to the Clerk of the Superior Court of New Jersey, who is the custodian of divorce decrees for the State of New Jersey.
-The Office of the Clerk of the Superior Court of NJ prepares a certified copy of the requested record for a fee of $10 and it will contain the county of venue, docket number, names of the parties and date of the Final Judgment of Divorce, and is stamped with the Seal of the Superior Court.
-The check for the fee should be made payable to the Clerk of the Superior Court of NJ and be submitted to:
+Eligible individuals can obtain certified divorce records by submitting a request to the Clerk of the Superior Court, where the divorce decree was issued.
+The Office of the Clerk of the Superior Court of NJ prepares a certified copy of the requested record for a fee of $10, and it will contain the county of venue, docket number, names of the parties, and date of the Final Judgment of Divorce, and is stamped with the Seal of the Superior Court.
+The check should be made payable to the Clerk of the Superior Court of NJ and submitted to:

 Clerk of the Superior Court